hypre-space/hypredrive/docs/joss/paper.md

 Solving sparse linear systems of equations is an essential task for many application codes in computational science and engineering.
-Commonly used mathematical libraries for addressing these problems include [trilinos](https://trilinos.github.io/index.html) [@trilinos], [PETSc](https://petsc.org/) [@petsc] and [*hypre*](https://github.com/hypre-space/hypre) [@hypre].
+Commonly used mathematical libraries for addressing these problems include, among others, [trilinos](https://trilinos.github.io/index.html) [@trilinos], [PETSc](https://petsc.org/) [@petsc] and [*hypre*](https://github.com/hypre-space/hypre) [@hypre].
 The first two allow for quick testing of different solution strategies through input files, a feature that *hypre*